 Learnlets is a blog capturing my reflections, and serves as the official Quinnovation blog.
 I’m an independent consultant helping companies work smarter by improving their organizational learning experience and performance design processes and infrastructure, e.g. their strategy.
 I earned a Ph.D. in applied cognitive science, and my interests lie at the intersection of learning, design, and technology.

 For the purposes here, the learnlets are my learnings about learning (and, occasionally, about life, the universe, and everything).
-My goal has settled on two posts a week.
+I’ve gradually (d)evolved to a post a week.
 I’ve kept that up for years now!

-I am the author of Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, The Mobile Academy: mLearning for Higher Education, Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age, Millennials, Goldfish & Other Training Misconceptions: Debunking Learning Myths and Superstitions, and Learning Science for Instructional Designers: From Cognition to Application.
+I am the author of Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, The Mobile Academy: mLearning for Higher Education, Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age, Millennials, Goldfish & Other Training Misconceptions: Debunking Learning Myths and Superstitions, Learning Science for Instructional Designers: From Cognition to Application, and Make It Meaningful: Taking Learning Design from Instructional to Transformational.
 I speak and publish regularly in the usual places and some unusual.
-In 2018, I was awarded Work-Learning Research’s Neon Elephant award.
+In 2018 and again in 2021, I was awarded Work-Learning Research’s Neon Elephant award.
 In 2012 I was honored to be the recipient of the eLearning Guild’s first Guild Master award.

 I’ve been an academic teaching interaction design while researching learning technology design, held several senior management positions in the elearning space, and now consult to organizations on learning technology strategy.
-I work for organizations through Quinnovation, and encourage you to join the list of happy clients.
+Amongst the things I do includes serving as a co-director of the Learning Development Accelerator, as Chief Learning Strategist for Upside Learning, and working for organizations through Quinnovation, I encourage you to join the list of happy clients.